-6.2 A Challenge for Theories of Wage Rigidity that Stress Private Information about Outside Options
+6.2 Theories that Stress Private Information about Outside Options

-Hall and Lazear (1984) consider bilateral employment relationships in settings where one or both parties have private information about outside options.
-When only one party has private information, they show that efficiency on the separations margin is achieved by placing the wage-setting decision in the hands of that party.
-When both parties have private information, the second-best contract involves real wage rigidity and an excess sensitivity of layoffs (and quits) to labor demand shocks.
+Hall and Lazear (1984) consider bilateral employment relationships in settings where the employer has private information about the value of the worker's output in the match and the worker has private information about the value of his outside options.
+When only one party has private information, efficiency on the separations margin is achieved by placing the wage-setting decision in the hands of that party.
+When both parties have private information, the second-best contract involves real wage rigidity and an excess sensitivity of layoffs (and quits) to labor demand shocks relative to the full-information benchmark.
 That is, privately inefficient separations arise in some states of the world.